 The standard dose of milk thistle is based on its silymarin content, 70 to 210mg three times daily.
 For this reason, standardized extracts, typically 80% silymarin content, are preferred.

 Silymarin preparations are widely used in Europe, where a considerable body of evidence points to very low toxicity even when used for long periods of time.
 There are no reported side-effects or contraindications.
 In fact, the plant's young (non-spiny) leaves and stems were once consumed as food in Europe.

-Silymarin, the flavonoid extracted from milk thistle, has been studied for treating all types of liver disease.
 For acute hepatitis, double-blind studies have shown mixed results.
 A preparation of silymarin complexed with phosphatidylcholine was reported to help sufferers of chronic viral hepatitis.
 One small pilot study found that at least 420mg of silymarin was necessary each day.
 A controlled investigation found that silymarin decreased liver damage.
 One study has suggested that silymarin may be more effective for hepatitis B as opposed to hepatitis C.

 Silybum Marianum (80% extract), 200 to 300mg three times per day, protects the liver.
 It may also be used as phosphatidylcholine-bound silymarin (100 to 150mg three times per day).

 Magliulo E, Gagliardi B, Fiori GP.
 Results of a double blind study on the effect of silymarin in the treatment of acute viral hepatitis carried out at two medical centers.
 Med Klin 1978;73: pp.1060-5 [in German]